DesayoEm/Error-logs/README.md

 ## Why This Exists

-Let's build a collection of "been there, debugged that" notes together, hoping it helps someone someday.
+To build a collection of "been there, debugged that" notes together, hoping it helps someone someday.
 * **And hey, some of us like to read old error messages for the fun of it.** 🤷🏽‍♀️